Parametrisation and dictionary for CP violating Higgs boson interactions: Parametrizations for CPV in Higgs boson interactions

 Moving on to dipole operators, we have

-where the coefficients are complex $3\times 3$ matrices\footnote{Note that these coefficients also generate $\sim \bar{f} f X_\mu X'_\nu$ interactions from our definition of $X_{\mu\nu}$ in a similar manner to the aQGC's in Eq.~\eqref{eq:HiggsBasisQGCs} that we have omitted for brevity.
+where the coefficients are complex $3\times 3$ matrices\footnote{Note that these coefficients also generate $\sim \bar{f} f X_\mu X'_\nu$ interactions from our definition of $X_{\mu\nu}$ in a similar manner to the anomalous QGC's in Eq.~\eqref{eq:HiggsBasisQGCs} that we have omitted for brevity.
 The relevant Feynman rules may be determined from, for example, Appendix A of~\cite{Dedes:2017zog}.}

 The final class of operators of potential interest are four-fermion operators, which may have a large number of CP violating parameters depending on the flavour assumptions.
 These operators are of the same form both in the Higgs basis and the SMEFT Warsaw basis, and have a one-to-one correspondence with HEFT operators.
 For this reason, we will not write these explicitly, though they may be found in~\cite{Dedes:2017zog}.